 You Can Build a Professional Website in 2020—No Matter Your Budget

-2020 is here and you are thinking about upgrading your website, but wonder, what does a website cost?
+2020 is here and you are thinking about upgrading your website, but wonder, what does a website cost in 2020?

 You’re ready to scrap your old website.
 The design is outdated, it’s not driving traffic, and visitors leave almost as soon as they arrive.
 You really don’t have a choice: 74% of internet users ages 16-64 have purchased a product online (Source: SmartInsights), and most people research products or services online before making a purchasing decision.
 Without a strong website—your brand’s digital hub—you don’t stand a chance.

 Your big question is how much will it cost.
 Well, that depends…anywhere from near zero to hundreds of thousands of dollars.
 That’s not a very helpful answer!
 So let’s say that it’s similar to pricing out cars, which also have a huge price range.

 Knowing how much a website costs is similar to pricing out a car.

 If you were to ask how much a car costs, the answer would be anywhere from around $1,000 to $2 million.
 Again, not very helpful.
 However, it’s not that difficult to arrive at a realistic solution and price range by following a simple process.

 First, to narrow it down, determine your needs, budget, and resources.
 For example, you might need a larger car for your commute and to accommodate your growing family.
 Your budget is $25,000-30,000.